Adroiti/docs-for-code-review-tools/RuboCop/Style-CommentAnnotation.md

 ## Description

-This cop checks that comment annotation keywords are written according to guidelines i.e. keyword is followed by a colon and a space, then a note describing the problem.
+This rule checks that comment annotation keywords are written according to guidelines i.e. keyword is followed by a colon and a space, then a note describing the problem.

 ## Default configuration